Whadup/arxiv_library/README.md

 and some meta data like author, arXiv-category etc. The extracted formulas are organized section wise.

 The paper-dicts are stored in json-files in the </path/to/output_dir>.

+--fulltext is an optional flag.
+If this flag is set, the paper's content will be stored in the paper dict with key "paper".

 ## Architecture